deltachat-bot/deltachat-node-webbot-base/README.md

 ### Prerequisites

-To build a bot with this library you need to have nodejs and npm installed.
+To build a bot with this library you need to have NodeJS >= 7.6 and NPM installed.
 Get those from your system's package manager.
 E.g. on Debian/Ubuntu-based systems: `apt install npm`.

 To run, the bot needs an email-account that it can reach via IMAP and SMTP.